dlt-green/node-installer-docker/CONTRIBUTING.md

 # DLT.GREEN Decentralized collaboration

 Decentralized collaboration in particular requires rules that are followed by everyone but also monitored by everyone.
-These rules must be adhered to by every collabrator, changes to these rules require a minimum number of reviews and there must be no objection (changes requested)
+These rules must be adhered to by every collaborator, changes to these rules require a minimum number of reviews and there must be no objection (changes requested).

 ## DLT.GREEN Automatic Node-Installer for Docker - Branches